 After finely slicing the fennel, I spiralized some carrots and tossed them together in the dressing.
 The result, I think, is a pretty salad which I would definitely make again.

 Having tested the spiraliser with a cucumber, I also tossed that with some spirialsed carrot in the same dressing which made a tasty variation.

 The other spiralised vegetables didn't go to waste either.
 I blanched them briefly in boiling water and served them with the Easy Oriental Pork which I posted earlier this week.

-Yes, I think I would.
-I often add carrot to salad and spiralised carrot looks so much nicer then grated carrot so I would buy one for that reason alone.
-The size and ease of storage means this one appeals to me more than larger spiralizers, despite the fact that it limits the number of vegetables you can use it with.
 I was also surprised by how much I liked the spiralized vegetables as noodles and although I will not be giving up pasta any day soon, I would occasionally substitute spiralized vegetables.

 Although you can buy spiralized vegetables in the supermarket I wonder how many vitamins are left.
 After all, vegetables start to lose vitamins as soon as they are processed, so I would not be tempted to buy ready spiralized vegetables.
 Making my own this way is a much better option.
 I think you will probably be seeing some more spiralised vegetables cropping up in future recipes.

 - 3 medium sized carrots peeled if desired

 - 1 tablespoon orange juice